valentjn/vscode-ltex-languages/src/resources/README.md

 ## Usage

-Set `ltex.language` to **${short code}** to configure the checking language as ${Language}.
-You can install as many language support extensions as you like and change between them using this configuration.
+Set `ltex.language` to one of the following values to configure the checking language as ${Language}.

-## Extension Settings

-This extension makes the following values valid for the `ltex.language` setting:

 * ${all variants as markdown}

 Use a specific language short code like `en-US` or `de-DE` instead of the generic language short code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).

 User dictionaries can be created via `ltex.<LANGUAGE>.dictionary`, where `<LANGUAGE>` is one of the language short codes listed above.

+You can install as many language support extensions as you like and change between them using this configuration.

 ## Features